 Configuring Siftrock for GDPR Alignment

-This guide outlines considerations for using Siftrock post-GDPR.
+This guide outlines considerations for using Siftrock within GDPR regulations.
 The first section highlights ways that our tools can help you achieve your GDPR compliance goals.

 The second section provides considerations if you plan to use Siftrock to manage and mine email replies from EU residents.
 Please contact your CSM or email@example.com for more specific recommendations.